samuelodumu/hng12-frontend/stage-0/README.md

 # hng-frontend Stage 0
-A simple profile card built with HTML CSS AND JavaScript
+A simple profile card built with HTML CSS and JavaScript.